With a bit more empathy and understanding, we'd all be happier and safer sharing the roads. Here are 10 key points for drivers.

-Cycling and motoring organisations alike advise cyclists to ride a good distance out from the kerb.
-In certain situations, sometimes to stop drivers trying to squeeze past when there isn't room to overtake safely, cyclists will 'take the lane'.
+Cycling and motoring organisations advise cyclists to ride a good distance out from the kerb.
+In certain situations, in an effort to stop drivers trying to overtake dangerously, cyclists will 'take the lane'.
 That means riding in the centre of the lane.
-It's not an attempt to wind you up.
-We're trying to get to our destination safely.
-We're not in the way of traffic riding like this.
-We are traffic!
-If you overtake like the Highway Code says (see 1, above) it won't make any different if a cyclist takes the lane or not.

 2. Bike paths are optional

 There's no obligation for cyclists to use cycle lanes (on road) or cycle tracks (separate from the carriageway), just as there's no obligation for drivers to use motorways.
 Which is good when some bike paths are unfortunately unfit for purpose.

 Cycle lanes can lure you into the gutter or the dangerous edge of roundabouts.
 Cycle tracks can be narrow, obstructed, or shared with pedestrians.
 Almost every cycle track gives way to every road it intersects, making progress slow.

 Having said that, motorists must remember that there is a penalty for driving in a cycle lane.
 Drivers can face fines of up to £130 for straying into cycle lanes.
 This might seem excessive, but with lives at risk, there must be stringent measures in place to discourage it.